Cash Runway

 Xero users get runway calculated directly from their actual bank balance and trailing spend, without a separate spreadsheet model to maintain.

-Understand and act on cash runway with KPI Tree
+Understand and act on Cash Runway with KPI Tree

 Query the Xero MCP bank summary and profit and loss tools, or sync your Xero bank accounts and expense accounts into your warehouse, and let KPI Tree compute runway from the live cash balance and a rolling trailing burn rate.
 Link it causally to burn rate, gross profit margin, and operating cash flow so runway changes are always traceable to their drivers.